vanhp/fastMLBlog/ML-section/_posts/2020-09-18-ML-tabular.md

 - use setting for max_features=0.5,min_sample_leaf=4 work well
 - generally the first step to improving a model is simplifying it
 - Determining Similarity: The most similar pairs are found by calculating the rank correlation, which means that all the values are replaced with their rank (i.e., first, second, third, etc. within the column), and then the correlation is calculated.
+- PyTorch unsqueeze() to add axis to data or using x[:,None] in Python the None mean add a axis, to do the same job
+- boosting can lead to overfitting with a boosted ensemble,
+    - the more trees you have, the better the training error becomes, and
+    - eventually you will see overfitting on the validation set.

 key insign:
 1. an embedding layer is exactly equivalent to placing an ordinary linear layer after every one-hot-encoded input layer
 2. the embedding transforms the categorical variables into inputs that are both continuous and meaningful.
+3. Boosting is in very active research subjects
+4. gradient boosted trees are extremely sensitive to the choices of the hyperparameters
+    - use a loop that tries a range of different hyperparameters to find the ones that work best.

+5. Random forests are the easiest to train, because they are extremely resilient to hyperparameter choices and require very little preprocessing.
+They are very fast to train, and should not overfit if you have enough trees.
+But they can be a little less accurate, especially if extrapolation is required, such as predicting future time periods.

+Gradient boosting machines in theory are just as fast to train as random forests, but in practice you will have to try lots of different hyperparameters.
+They can overfit, but they are often a little more accurate than random forests.

+Neural networks take the longest time to train, and require extra preprocessing, such as normalization; this normalization needs to be used at inference time as well.
+They can provide great results and extrapolate well, but only if you are careful with your hyperparameters and take care to avoid overfitting.
+6. starting your analysis with a random forest.
+This will give you a strong baseline you can be confident that it's a reasonable starting point.
+    - Then use that model for feature selection and partial dependence analysis, to get a better understanding of your data.
+    - Then try neural nets and GBMs if they give significantly better results on your validation set in a reasonable amount of time, use them.
+    - If decision tree ensembles are working well for you, try adding the embeddings for the categorical variables to the data, and see if that helps your decision trees learn better.

+### How fastai treat Tabular Data

+fastai's Tabular Classes
+In fastai, a tabular model is simply a model that takes columns of continuous or categorical data, and predicts a category (a classification model) or a continuous value (a regression model).
+Categorical independent variables are passed through an embedding, and concatenated, as we saw in the neural net we used for collaborative filtering, and then continuous variables are concatenated as well.

+The model created in tabular_learner is an object of class TabularModel.
+Take a look at the source for tabular_learner now (remember, that's tabular_learner?? in Jupyter).
+You'll see that like collab_learner, it first calls get_emb_sz to calculate appropriate embedding sizes (you can override these by using the emb_szs parameter, which is a dictionary containing any column names you want to set sizes for manually), and it sets a few other defaults.
+Other than that, it just creates the TabularModel, and passes that to TabularLearner (note that TabularLearner is identical to Learner, except for a customized predict method).

+That means that really all the work is happening in TabularModel, so take a look at the source for that now.
+With the exception of the BatchNorm1d and Dropout layers (which we'll be learning about shortly), you now have the knowledge required to understand this whole class.
+Take a look at the discussion of EmbeddingNN at the end of the last chapter.
+Recall that it passed n_cont=0 to TabularModel.
+We now can see why that was: because there are zero continuous variables (in fastai the n_ prefix means "number of," and cont is an abbreviation for "continuous").

 ### Jagons: